 - Areas of service include Western North Carolina, East Tennessee, over to Charlotte, and as far south as Charleston, SC!
 You can always mail us your chair, especially if the seat comes off or if you have a footstool…or plan a trip to Asheville.
 Our most far-reaching clients so far are from Green Bay Wisconsin, New York City, and New Orleans!

-- Small extra fee may be added to rush chairs with slots, rush chairs that are frame only (no legs or back), machine woven cane with shared seams, or machine woven cane that is particularly difficult to remove, chairs with fine/fine cane or several hundred holes, or chairs with recessed holes.
+- MORE INVOLVED REPAIRS INCLUDE: rush chairs with slots, rush chairs that are frame only (no legs or back), machine woven cane with shared seams, or machine woven cane that is particularly difficult to remove, chairs with fine/fine cane or several hundred holes, or chairs with recessed holes, splint weaves around oddly shaped frames, more complicated Danish Mid-Century Modern chairs (you know who you are!).
 Blind cane and medallion chairs priced according to each chair’s particularities.